BjoernLange/openhab-miele-cloud-binding-beta/Documentation.md

 Click `Pair Account` to start the pairing process.
 If not already done, go to the [Miele Developer Portal](https://www.miele.com/f/com/en/register_api.aspx), register there and wait for the confirmation e-mail.
 Obtain your client ID and client secret according to the instructions presented there.
-Once you obtained your client ID and client secret continue pairing by filling in your client ID, client secret and bridge ID.
+Once you obtained your client ID and client secret continue pairing by filling in your client ID, client secret, bridge ID and an e-mail address that you wish to use for identifying the account.
 You may choose any bridge ID you like as long as you only use letters, numbers, underscores and dashes.
-The bridge ID entered here will become part of the thing UID of the paired account and cannot be changed later.
+The e-mail address does not need to match the e-mail address used for your Miele Cloud Account.
-If you want to change the bridge ID you will need to remove the bridge and pair it again with the new bridge ID.
+If you need to change the e-mail address later then you will need to authorize the account again.

 ![Pair Account](doc/pair-account.png)